- owns or operates a pesticide business

 - Horticultural pest control means the application of pesticides to fruit and vegetable crops for the control of pests, other than weeds and vertebrates.

-Category 2c – AGRICULTURAL WEED
+Category 2c – Agricultural Weeds

 - Agricultural weed control means the application of pesticides for the control of weeds in agronomic crops or horticultural crops.
 This category does not cover applications on ornamental nursery stock or turf.